sanderslab/magellanmapper/README.md

 This setup script will check and install the following dependencies:

 - Checks for an existing Python 3.6+ install, which already include Venv
-- Performs a Pip install of Clrbrain and all dependencies (requires a C compiler for some dependencies, see below)
+- Performs a Pip install of MagellanMapper and all dependencies (requires a C compiler for some dependencies, see below)

 ### Alternative installation methods

-You can also install Clrbrain these ways in the shell and Python environment of your choice:
+You can also install MagellanMapper these ways in the shell and Python environment of your choice:

 - In a Python environment of your choice or none at all, run `pip install -r requirements.txt` to match dependencies in a pinned, current test setup (cross-platform)
 - To create a similar environment in Conda, run `conda env create -n [name] -f environment_[os].yml`, where `name` is your desired environment name, and `os` is `win|mac|lin` for your OS (assumes 64-bit)